TeamStacks/hw4/README.md

 There are also gaps in the dates for the 1oz gold/silver/platinum data from Quandl (no idea why).
 Ideally we would have written a scraper to scrape daily info from some other site, but we weren't sure how to do this in Parse (would be much easier in Node).

 There is a discrepancy between the Parse server dates and the browser dates that causes a minor difference in the dates when fetched and when stored.
 In Chrome, this is off by 5 hours, whereas in Firefox, the time is parsed correctly.

+We only had time to support JPG images, however, you can upload any kind of file with the Upload form.

+The light theme is not very legible.

 # Thank you!